The early bird gets the worm, and, the early fisherman gets the fish.

 One of the guides that receives the best write ups is Gianni Juncal, who speaks English.

-All the reviews praise Captain Juncal who works hard to give everyone a chance to catch fish, and that is all you can do with fishing.
+All the reviews praise Captain Juncal who works hard, his reviewers all say, to give everyone a chance to catch fish.
+That is all you can do with fishing.
 Fish bite when they feel like it and they just don’t care about you standing all day in a boat showing them what you think they will like.

 The best fishing grounds on the Rio Uruguay are up north, towards a huge hydroelectric dam that provides over 80% of Uruguay’s electricity.
 These world class fishing grounds also reach into Argentina which means special permits to wet a hook there.
 Gianni refers to La Zona in his E-mail reply to my fishing inquiry.

-The Dorado’s get a rain check from me because I leave Salto tomorrow, but I send a thank you e mail to the Captain.
+Because I leave Salto tomorrow, I send a thank you e mail back to the Captain.

-The only way this fishing trip would have happened is if I had shown foresight and put it on a list of things to do.
+The only way this fishing trip would have happened is if I had shown foresight and arranged it when I first got to Uruguay.